-This paper will discuss some of the goals of the Luau type system, focusing on where the goals differ from those of other type systems.
+This paper will discuss some of the goals of the Luau type system, such as supporting goal-driven learning, non-strict typing semantics, and mixed strict and non-strict types.
+Particular focus is placed on how these goals differ from traditional type systems' goals.